jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 Full member:
 - Read and understood all Organizational Standards.
 - Trial member for at least one month.
-- Apply to a sub team and have all members of that sub-team accept the application.
+- Apply to a sub team and have all members of that department accept the application.

 == Expulsion Process
 To expel a team member: